Back

 Poppy

-• Edgar William Taylor (born on 16 December 1890 and baptised at St Andrew’s Church on 18 January 1891)
+• Edgar William Taylor (born in Headington on 16 December 1890 and baptised at St Andrew’s Church on 18 January 1891)

-• Harold Barrett Taylor (born on 26 September 1892 and baptised at St Andrew’s Church on 6 November 1892).
+• Harold Barrett Taylor (born in Headington on 26 September 1892 and baptised at St Andrew’s Church on 6 November).

 2 Sandmere Villas

 The family was still at this house in 1911.
-Harold (18) was now a picture framer, his brother Edgar William (20) was a clothier’s shop assistant, and his sister Daisy May (21) was a milliner.
+Harold (18) was now a picture framer, his brother Edgar (20) was a clothier’s shop assistant, and his sister Daisy (21) was a milliner.
 Also living in the house were his father’s two sisters-in-law, who were both milliners: Mrs Ann Tabitha Adams (44) and Mrs Louisa Payne (41).

-• Ronald Barrett Taylor (born on 19 March 1918 and baptised at St Andrew’s Church on 28 April 1918).
+• Ronald Barrett Taylor (born at Stapleton Road on 19 March 1918 and baptised at St Andrew’s Church on 28 April).

 Poppy Harold Taylor served in the First World War as a Private in the Army Service Corps (Motorized Transport Reserve) (Service No. M/338257) and then transferred to the Labour Corps (470108).